Kinetic Engineering Limited

 Kinetic Engineering Limited is an Indian automotive manufacturer.
 The company was founded in the year 1972 by H. K. Firodia.
 Today it is an automotive component manufacturer which formerly sold two-wheelers under the brand names Kinetic Honda and later Kinetic Motors.
 It introduced the Kinetic Luna moped which sold well domestically and was exported extensively to Argentina, Brazil, Sri Lanka, and the United States.

 Later Kinetic Engineering formed a joint venture with Honda Motor Company to introduce Kinetic Honda scooters, which had electric start and gearless transmissions.
 Kinetic and Honda parted ways in 1998 when the Firodias bought the majority stake of the joint venture from Honda.
-In 2008, Kinetic entered into a joint venture with Mahindra Automobiles, where Mahindra held an 80% stake.
-By this joint venture, Mahindra acquired the two-wheeler manufacturing facilities as well as the then selling brands of Kinetic.